olitheolix/azrael/README.rst

 Ideally, every object in the simulation will be remote controlled from a different computer, virtual machine, or at least a separate process on a single computer.
-The programming language does not matter as long as it has ZeroMQ bindings.

-This is in stark contrast to contemporary game engines which usually prescribe the programming language and your controllers/AI have to compete for CPU and memory.
+The programming language should not matter to allow system designers to use whatever they are comfortable with to develop the algorithms.

 The goal is to eventually make the physics engine itself scalable across multiple computers to simulate worlds of unprecedented size, detail, and accuracy.
 All hail cloud computing :)

 Why do I bother?
-Because in a reasonably realistic virtual world I can have my own space shuttle, design my own sub-marine, invent my own Mars rover with awesome navigation abilities on a fictitious terrain or build an automated fleet of space ships.
+Because in a reasonably realistic virtual world I can have my own space shuttle, design my own sub-marine, invent my own Mars rover with awesome navigation abilities, launch my own Rosetta mission, or build an automated fleet of space ships.
 And so can you.
 No job at NASA required.

 How It (Might) Work
 ===================